-- Identity and culture; including relationships, social media, free-time activities and customs and festivals in Spanish-speaking countries. - Local, national, international and global areas of interest, including description of your home, neighbourhood and region; social issues and travel and tourism. - Current and future study and employment, including current studies, life at school, post-sixteen education, careers and future ambitions.
+- Identity and culture; including relationships with family and friends, social media and technology, free-time activities and customs and festivals in Spanish-speaking countries. - Local, national, international and global areas of interest, including description of your home, neighbourhood and region; environmental and social issues; travel and tourism. - Current and future study and employment, including current studies, life at school, post-sixteen education, careers and future ambitions.